 As for Denver residents, there are also a few different casino shuttle operators, who run numerous daily roundtrips between Denver and the casinos in Black Hawk and Central City.

-Casino shuttle busses like the “Ramblin’ Express” make it pretty easy to get to these casinos from Denver, and have numerous hop on points throughout town.
+Casino shuttle buses like the “Ramblin’ Express”, for example, make it pretty easy to get to these casinos from Denver, and have numerous hop on points throughout town.

 Arapahoe Park Horse Racetrack in Denver

 Denver degenerates who don’t want to make the drive to Black Hawk can get their gamble on (in the summer months at least), at the Arapahoe Park Racetrack in Aurora – a suburb east of Denver.

 The track offers live racing in the summer.
 In addition to Arapahoe Park, there are five off-track betting parlors in the Denver/Metro area that enable you to bet on the ponies or dogs are various other racetracks across the country.